algolia/instantsearch/docgen/src/guides/routing.md

 githubSource: docgen/src/guides/routing.md
 ---

 Via the `routing` option, InstantSearch provides the necessary API entries to allow you to synchronize the state of your search UI (which widget were refined, what is the current search query ..) with any kind of storage.
 And most probably you want that storage to be the browser url bar.

 Synchronizing your UI with the browser url is a good practice.
-It allows any of your user to take one of your result page, copy paste the browser url and send it to a friend.
+It allows any of your users to take one of your result page, copy paste the browser url and send it to a friend.
+It also allows your users to use the back and next button of their browser and always endup where they were previously.

 This guide provides you examples for the most common use cases along with some advanced ones.
 You can also read the [routing API reference](instantsearch.html#struct-RoutingOptions).

-As you will see with advanced examples, creating your own url scheme to map your needs requires some good coding.
-But keep in mind you will need to do this only once, not every day!
+As you will see with advanced examples, creating your own url scheme to map your needs requires a significant amount of code but keep in mind you will need to do this only once, not every day!

 ## Simple url synchronization